jamztang/JTAttributedLabel/README.md

 Drop all header and implementation files in JTAttributedLabel/JTAttributedLabel to your project.

-In your Interface Builder, drag a UILabel and specify its subclass to JTAttributedLabel or JTAutoLabel.
+In your Interface Builder, drag in a UILabel and specify its subclass to `JTAttributedLabel` or `JTAutoLabel`.

-Choosing `JTAutoLabel` as a subclass in iOS 6 will automatically use the default `UILabel` which the system fully supports iOS 6 provided attributes.
+The difference between `JTAttributedLabel` and `JTAutoLabel` is the latter one will automatically use iOS 6 default `UILabel` class for best displaying result.

 Requirements
 ------------